sfabel/QtChildID/README.md

 $ sudo snap install qtchildid
 ```

 Should be all that's required to install.
+Note that at this point, several of
+the required plugs may not be auto-connected upon install.
+If there are any
+issues, please file a bug here.

 #### Building from source